ncatlab/nlab-content/pages/8/3/5/4/4538/content.md

 In [Ada69](#Ada69), Adams works in a very general setting.
 On this page, we shall work in a more restricted situation (as spelled out in Note 2 in Adams' lectures).
 We assume that $E^{*}(-)$ is the [[generalised cohomology theory]] associated to a [[commutative ring spectrum]], $E$.
 The cohomology theory $F^{*}(-)$ is assumed to come from a left [[module-spectrum]] over $E$, which we shall denote by $F$.
 We do not assume that $F$ is itself a ring spectrum.
 Following Adams, we shall also assume that all our cohomology and homology theories are [[reduced cohomology|reduced]].

 There are two statements that one would like to hold.
-These are not themselves theorems, rather the theorem would say ''Under certain conditions, these statements hold''.
+These are not themselves theorems, rather the theorem would say "Under certain conditions, these statements hold".
 The statements are the following.

 +-- {: .num_uct #ucta .thremark }
 ###### UCT1